FAQs for teachers and careers advisers

 This page has some frequently asked questions that teachers and careers advisers often ask us.

-- Does Health Careers provide careers literature for schools and careers organisations?
+- Does NHS Health Careers provide any resources for schools and careers organisations?

 - Are apprenticeships available in the health sector?